aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 a simple way of building graphical user interfaces (GUIs), hence the name Visual BASIC.

-PL/I

-Perhaps the best single-sentence description of PL/I is that it included what were then considered the best parts of ALGOL 60 (recursion and block struc- ture), Fortran IV (separate compilation with communication through global data), and COBOL 60 (data structures, input/output, and report-generating facilities), along with an extensive collection of new constructs, all somehow cobbled together.

-“I absolutely fail to see how we can keep our growing programs firmly within our intellectual grip when by its sheer baroqueness the programming language—our basic tool, mind you!—already escapes our intellectual control.”
-Dijkstra

 APL
 A Programming Language
 originally designed in the '60s by Kenneth E. Iverson at IBM, not to be implemented.